Property Management Blog

 • Seek Legal Advice: If there are questions about the accuracy of the estoppel certificate or disputes arise, consulting a real estate attorney can be beneficial.

-• Maintain Organized Records: Proper record-keeping of all estoppel certificates can be invaluable in future transactions, ensuring a clear history of tenant interactions and relationships with the landlord, aswell as lease details.
+• Maintain Organized Records: Proper record-keeping of all estoppel certificates can be invaluable in future transactions, ensuring a clear history of tenant interactions and relationships with the landlord, as well as lease details.

 Bottom Line